barrucadu/govuk-k8s/provisioning/README.markdown

 ------------

-The terraform defines a VPC (virtual private cloud) some EC2 instances, domain names, and security rules:
+The terraform defines a VPC (virtual private cloud) some EC2 instances, domain names, and security rules.

+The default configuration is:

 | Name          | Type        | Visibility         | Purpose                    |
 | ------------- | ----------- | ------------------ | -------------------------- |